dakin4/PhotoMap/README.md

 # Lab 6 - *PhotoMap*

-**Name of your app** is an app that allows the user to search for locations using the [Foursquare API](https://developer.foursquare.com/docs) and create a pin with an image annotation.
+**Photomap** is an app that allows the user to search for locations using the [Foursquare API](https://developer.foursquare.com/docs) and create a pin with an image annotation.

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories